-The family-related support groups and organisations shown below all help support Plymouth's Local Offer for young people as they prepare for adulthood.
+The family-related support groups and organisations shown below all help support Plymouth's Local Offer for young people between 5 and 11 years old.

 Beckly is a Routeways project where disabled children and young people can enjoy positive and inclusive fun social activities in a friendly, caring and supportive environment at our accessible premises located in beautiful Radford Park, Plymstock.

 The Council's Children's Disability Team provide support for disabled children and young people, their families and carers.
 We work with families to understand their needs and plan how to provide support that will make a positive difference.

 Our friendly Speech and Language Team is experienced in helping children aged 0-18 who have difficulty speaking clearly, expressing themselves, communicating socially, understanding others, talking fluently, or feeding and swallowing.

 Family therapy (Family and Systemic Psychotherapy) aims to help people in close relationships, such as families or couples, to develop understanding and deal more effectively with the problems they are experiencing.

 Friends and Families of Special Children is a Plymouth based charity covering the city of Plymouth and the surrounding area.
 We support families who have children that experience all forms of disabilities, additional needs and difficulties.

 The Council has an Early Help and SEND advice Line through which you can book a conversation with a Family Support Worker to talk about any worries or questions you may have.

 Plymouth Information, Advice and Support for SEND (PIAS) provides information, advice and support relating to Special Educational Needs and Disabilities (SEND) for parents, carers, children and young people within the Plymouth Local Authority area.